Myanmar: Health

 The general state of health care in Myanmar is poor.
 The government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
 The 2010 maternal mortality rate per 100,000 births for Myanmar is 240.
 This is compared with 219.3 in 2008 and 662 in 1990.
-The under 5 mortality rate, per 1,000 births is 73 and the neonatal mortality as a percentage of under 5's mortality is 47.
+The under-5 mortality rate, per 1,000 births, is 73, and the neonatal mortality as a percentage of under-5 mortality is 47.
 According to Doctors without Borders, 25,000 Burmese AIDS patients died in 2007, deaths that could largely have been prevented by antiretroviral therapy drugs and proper treatment.

 HIV/AIDS, recognised as a disease of concern by the Myanmar Ministry of Health, is most prevalent among sex workers and intravenous drug users.
 In 2005, the estimated adult HIV prevalence rate in Myanmar was 1.3% (200,000–570,000 people), according to UNAIDS, and early indicators of any progress against the HIV epidemic are inconsistent.
 However, the National AIDS Programme Myanmar found that 32% of sex workers and 43% of intravenous drug users in Myanmar have HIV.